 Over the course of several years, our research has included observing dozens of real-time reconnections at industry conventions and conducting 71 interviews of executives across the North Italian textile industry.
 We identified three elements associated consistently with successful reconnections: how well both parties remember each other; how they go about catching up; and whether they perceive the relationship similarly.
 We developed a model of reconnections that result in activity where one or both parties obtain resources through the tie, such as a productive collaboration or receiving useful advice.

 We then tested this model in an experiment with 331 U.S. workers to assess the impact of each of the three elements on another person’s willingness to help.
 We provided a vignette describing a reconnection attempt by a former coworker.
-We asked, would you help by answering that coworker’s questions?
-We measured how people’s willingness changed based on whether a reconnection element was present or absent.
-We found that with none of the elements present, their willingness was neutral at best (3.86 on a 1-7 scale).
+We asked, how willing would you be to help this person?
+We measured if people’s willingness changed based on whether a reconnection element was present or absent.
+We found that with none of the elements present, people’s willingness was neutral at best (3.86 on a 1-7 scale).
 When all three elements were present, it went from neutral to essentially “yes, I’d agree to help” (5.72).
-This validated our findings by confirming that the three reconnection elements are useful specifically because they increase people’s trust that the other person cares about and will look out for them.
+This validated our findings.
+We also confirmed that the three reconnection elements are useful specifically because they increase people’s trust that the other person cares about and will look out for them.
 Our research was published earlier this year in Organization Science.

 Here’s how to work with each of the three key elements that enhance the success of a dormant-tie reconnection:

 1. Remembering.
 Recognizing each other is critical, and a failure to do so can feel both embarrassing and even insulting.
-Trying to reconnect with someone who does not recognize you is painful and might even make you seem suspicious.
+Trying to reconnect with someone who does not recognize you is painful and might even make you seem less trustworthy.
 This often ends the relationship permanently.

 Overtures that give the other person time to look you up on social media such as LinkedIn can provide a way for the person being approached to see your face, read your bio, and be reminded how they know you.
 Cold calling can be risky: An R&D manager told us about calling a CEO and having to explain multiple times who he was and how and where they had met.
 Eventually the CEO did remember him as “the young guy with very big hope.”
 The R&D manager felt humiliated and decided not to ask for the advice he was looking for and never called him again.
 Approaching someone in person at a professional event can also be tricky.
 Keep in mind, for instance, that everyone’s appearance changes over time, including yours, so providing clues such as a prominent name tag can help.